anav5704/CS000/src/content/pro/workflow-example.md

 git pull
 ```

 You can now create a new branch and start working on the new feature.
-If you did not delete your previous feature branch, you want to continue working on it with the new changes from the main branchk, you can do the following.
+If you did not delete your previous feature branch and want to continue working on it with the new changes from the main branch, you can do the following.

 ```bash
 git checkout feature/validate-user-input
 git merge main
 ```

-This will switch to the feature branch and merge the changes from the main branch.
+This will switch to the feature branch and merge the latest changes from the main branch.